 It takes a lot of research to understand a little about where your reading demographic market and target audience lies.

-Trying to sell your book to everyone wastes a lot of time and money and is one of the most frequent self-publishing mistakes.
+Trying to sell your book to everyone wastes a lot of time and money and is one of the most common self-publishing mistakes.

 You need to know your market and think about who you are writing for.